grafana/k6-docs/docs/sources/v0.51.x/using-k6-browser/migrating-to-k6-v0-52.md

 ## Working with k6 check

-The k6 `check` API wasn't designed to work with async APIs.
-However, there is a workaround.
-In your current scripts, you may have used a `check` like so:
+The k6 `check` API will not `await` promises, so calling a function that returns a `Promise`, e.g. `locator.textContent()`, inside one of the predicates will not work.
+Instead you will have to `await` and store the result in a variable _outside_ the `check`, like so:

 {{< code >}}